zaataylor/writing/harvesting-memories.md

 "Aaaand...there!"
 Walker belted out, pausing the recall-ocon.
 "That's where we think she hid the object, somewhere in that stretch of the Alta Frisian Valley.
 But, we need _you_ to go there and retrieve it, she observed, looking at me with an interested, calculating gaze.
 "We think that's where she hid the missing memory banks as well."

 "Is Charon aware of this?"
 I asked.
-I'm sure he'd be overjoyed to know that his missing cargo was so close by...only a few galaxies away."
+"I'm sure he'd be overjoyed to know that his missing cargo was so close by...only a few galaxies away."
 I smirked.
 Walker rolled her eyes at me and turned off the recall-ocon, facing me and wielding a fiery glare.

 "Why, _of course_ he doesn't know!" she shot out.
 "He'd have both our heads if he did.
 That is why you must retrieve the missing cargo and the object _discreetly_, and bring it back here before the next gathering of the Imperium."